valentinbesse/my-selection-of-VisualStudio-extensions/README.md

 - Theme:
   - [File Icons](https://github.com/madskristensen/FileIcons): Adds icons for files that are not recognized by Visual Studio's Solution Explorer ;
-  - [VSColorOutput](https://mike-ward.net/vscoloroutput/): Change the color of a line emitted to the output window based on specified rules ;
+  - [VSColorOutput](https://mike-ward.net/vscoloroutput/): Change the color of a line emitted to the output window based on specified rules.
-  - [Viasfora](https://viasfora.com/): Improves the text editing experience through the use of color and other features.

 - Features:
   - [Open Command Line](https://github.com/madskristensen/OpenCommandLine): Adds a new command to the project context menu that will open a command prompt on the project's path ;